 He took a fancy to our dog, Shandy, whom he christened “my girlfriend” and kept her on his knee for the rest of the evening.

 My father offered him a whisky, and Webster informed us that it had never done him any harm so far.
 He teased me because I had refused a drink at lunchtime in Dawson’s.
 My father looked alarmed at the thought of his innocent teenage daughter drinking alcohol.

 Webster talked to my parents about Britain, and all the artistes they had known during the war, like Max Miller and Tommy Handley.
 He looked so at home in our sitting room, smoking and drinking whisky, with Shandy on his lap.

 Shandy – Webster christened her “my girlfriend”.

-When he went home, standing on our balcony which was enclosed with a purple bougainvillaea creeper, my mother said, “Thank you for looking after Jean,” and he replied, “I think it’s Jean who’s looking after me.”
+When he was about to go home and was standing on our balcony which was enclosed with a purple bougainvillaea creeper, my mother said, “Thank you for looking after Jean,” he replied, “I think it’s Jean who’s looking after me.”

 Although I can remember that day as though it were yesterday it saddens me to think that Dawson’s is no longer the plush hotel it was then, while Shandy, my mother, father and dear Webster himself are all long dead and gone.

 The next few days passed all too quickly and soon Anne was phoning to say she was back from her trip with Leslie Green.
 She had sent me a card and Webster had pretended to be cross because she had not yet written to him at that juncture.